 Why do you think No Lights No Lycra has grown into what it is today?
 From humble beginnings to communities all over the world?

-We’ve watched NLNL grow from a small gathering in Melbourne into a global community, with more than 50 NLNL communities around the world!
+We’ve watched NLNL grow from a small gathering in Melbourne into a global community.
+With more than 50 NLNL communities around the world!
 People come to No Lights because it is a safe and fun way to move their bodies in a way that feels good and brings joy.
 Joy is contagious, and people love to dance!
 Even though we dance independently, we look forward to meeting and dancing out the week’s worries together.
-NLNL communities dance out sadness, stress and even fatigue, throwing our bodies around the room to the music that gets under our skin.
-Love of music and dance is universal, and we’re so lucky we’ve been able to share this enjoyment of dancing in the dark with so many people.
+NLNL communities dance out sadness, stress, and even fatigue.
+Throwing our bodies around the room to the music that gets under our skin.
+Love of music and dance is universal.
+We’re so lucky we’ve been able to share this enjoyment of dancing in the dark with so many people.

 How is inclusivity and diversity encouraged, and why is this so integral to No Lights No Lycra’s mission?

-No Lights is an inclusive event – open to all ages, genders, backgrounds and demographics.
-We prioritise creating a safe and judgement-free space where dancers are free to enjoy moving their body without any inhibitions.
+No Lights is an inclusive event – open to all ages, genders, backgrounds, and demographics.
+We prioritise creating a safe and judgment-free space where dancers are free to enjoy moving their bodies without any inhibitions.
 At NLNL we believe that everyone has their own ‘dance’ and their own way of moving.
-If you give them a place to play, they will discover true authentic movement stripped of dance training and the expectation of movement we tend to adopt from the media and western pop culture.
+If you give them a place to play, they will discover true authentic movement.
+Stripped of dance training and the expectation of movement we tend to adopt from the media and western pop culture.
 Gender, age and sexuality become irrelevant and you don’t need an excuse to release your inner wriggle, shake or twist.

 What’s the process behind choosing what songs to put in the playlists?
 Is there a theme each night?